DPDK/dpdk/doc/guides/rel_notes/faq.rst

 The -m command line parameter does not guarantee that huge pages will be reserved on specific sockets.
 Therefore, allocated huge pages may not be on socket 0.
 To request memory to be reserved on a specific socket, please use the --socket-mem command-line parameter instead of -m.

-I am running a 32-bit Intel® DPDK application on a NUMA system, and sometimes the application initializes fine but cannot allocate memory.
+I am running a 32-bit DPDK application on a NUMA system, and sometimes the application initializes fine but cannot allocate memory.
 Why is that happening?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 32-bit applications have limitations in terms of how much virtual memory is available, hence the number of hugepages they are able to allocate is also limited (1 GB per page size).
 If your system has a lot (>1 GB per page size) of hugepage memory, not all of it will be allocated.
 Due to hugepages typically being allocated on a local NUMA node, the hugepages allocation the application gets during the initialization depends on which
 NUMA node it is running on (the EAL does not affinitize cores until much later in the initialization process).
-Sometimes, the Linux OS runs the Intel® DPDK application on a core that is located on a different NUMA node from Intel® DPDK master core and therefore all the hugepages are allocated on the wrong socket.
+Sometimes, the Linux OS runs the DPDK application on a core that is located on a different NUMA node from DPDK master core and therefore all the hugepages are allocated on the wrong socket.

 To avoid this scenario, either lower the amount of hugepage memory available to 1 GB per page size (or less), or run the application with taskset